Reviewed By Joana Garrido DVM

 4. Raw Yeast Dough

-During the fermentation process, raw yeast dough produces alcohol, which is toxic to dogs.
-Aside from that, ingesting raw yeast dough can cause intestinal blockage since it expands in the stomach.
+Raw yeast dough can be dangerous for dogs.
+During the fermentation process, yeast dough produces alcohol, which is toxic to dogs.
+Ingesting raw yeast dough can also cause intestinal blockage since it expands in the stomach.

 Coffee contains caffeine that can trigger dangerous side effects in dogs.
 It can abnormally raise their blood pressure and cause seizures.
 Without immediate vet treatment, it can lead to death.

-Chocolate contains two toxic compounds for dogs, which are caffeine and theobromine.
+Even small amounts of chocolate can be toxic to dogs, and the level of toxicity depends on the type of chocolate.
 In mild cases, it can cause restlessness, increased thirst, and vomiting.
 Severe symptoms of chocolate poisoning in dogs include seizures and heart failure.

 7. Grapes and Raisins